aviaryan/bootstrap-chm/README.md

 2. Copy the compiled site into `src` directory.
 3. Run bootstrap-chm.py
 4. Compile the files in `build` directory using a HtmlHelp compiler.
 I am using [Precision Helper](http://www.be-precision.com/products/precision-helper/).

+### FAQ

+> I see nothing/blank when I open the CHM file ?
+(Windows)

+Open bootstrap.chm properties and unblock it.